ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 ### ids

-Filters documents that only have the provided ids.
+This filter returns only documents having their unique document ID listed in the provided list.

 Given the following documents: